wangpy/google-play-android-publisher-plugin/README.md

 If you have jobs configured without a track name, or without a `trackName` for Pipeline, you now need to set the track name to `'production'` to restore the previous behaviour.

-For similar reasons, the rollout percentage must be explicitly specified — it no longer defaults to 100%.
+For similar reasons, the rollout percentage, or `rolloutPercentage` for Pipeline, must be explicitly specified — it no longer defaults to 100%.

 Sorry for any inconvenience caused by this breaking change.

 ## Troubleshooting
 Error messages from the plugin (many of which come directly from the Google Play API) should generally be self-explanatory.
-If you're having trouble getting a certain config to work, try uploading the same APKs manually to Google Play.
+If you're consistently having trouble getting a certain config to work, try uploading the same files manually to Google Play.
 There you'll likely see the reason for failure, e.g. a version code conflict or similar.

 Otherwise, please check the [existing bug reports][issues-existing], and [file a new bug report][issues-report] with details, including the build console log output, if necessary.